-The purpose of the English 307/407 course is to enable the student to write with competence, to read with understanding, to speak with precision and, most importantly, to think creatively and critically.
-The course is designed to meet the individual needs of the special education student as he/she prepares for future educational goals and challenges.
-The literature portion of the course alternates each year between the study of American Literature and themed units.
-Students will be taught to analyze and predict aspects of the text.
-To encourage critical thinking, varied tools of learning will be incorporated.
-Technological materials including video tapes, computer programs, and audio equipment will be utilized.
+The purpose of the English 300 course is to enable the student to write with competence, to read with understanding, to speak with precision and, most importantly, to think creatively and critically.
+Based upon the study of American literature, the program is designed to meet the individual needs of each student as he/she prepares for future educational goals and challenges.